FinleyOderSo/Stereo-Mix-Visualization-LED-Strip/README.md

 # Stereo-Mix-Visualization-LED-Strip

-This Project is itended to help little programmers (like me) at making there LED Strip flash to music currently playing on a PC.
+This Project is itended to make your LED Strip flash to music currently playing on a PC.
 I know there are lots of improvements to make to this code, but it works.
 And thats all I want.

 In the Arduino IDE:
 You may have to change a lot when you're using a different LED Type.